-The Knowledge Spa, located at the Royal Cornwall Hospital in Truro, is the base for University of Exeter Medical School students studying MSc Environment and Human Health and for a proportion of Bachelor of Medicine, Bachelor of Surgery (BMBS) students during years 3, 4 and 5.
+The Knowledge Spa, located at the Royal Cornwall Hospital in Truro, is the base for students studying MSc Environment and Human Health and for a proportion of Bachelor of Medicine, Bachelor of Surgery (BMBS) students during years 3, 4 and 5.
 It is also the home of the European Centre for Environment & Human Health (ECEHH).

 The European Centre for Environment and Human Health